AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 ## Prerequisites

-You must have any necessary access or permissions in [!DNL SharePoint] to modify or configure your organization's [!DNL SharePoint].
+You must have any necessary access or permissions in [!DNL SharePoint] to modify or configure your [!DNL SharePoint] integration.

 ## Link documents through the new SharePoint integration